-FEM includes settings influence structural behavior, finite element mesh generation and calculation.
+Calculation includes settings influence structural behavior, finite element mesh generation, analysis and result.

 Code displays the current and available design code for the current project.
 Code influences:

 - the range of available modeling materials,

 - automatic combination of load groups, and

 - the method and result of reinforcement, steel and timber design.